quasarframework/app-extension-dotenv/app-extension/README.md

 > The Dotenv App Extension works only for development and production builds.
 If you need something less-opinionated, go to the [@quasar/quasar-app-extension-qenv](https://github.com/quasarframework/app-extension-qenv) app extension.

 > Need some training using `app-extension-dotenv`?
-You can [watch this video](https://quasarcast.com/extensions/dotenv) by Ian Diebold.
+You can [watch this video](https://quasarcast.com/extensions/dotenv) by Luke Diebold.
 Impressed by this video?
 You can also find him on [twitter](https://twitter.com/LukeDiebold) and [github](https://github.com/ldiebold).

 # Install
 ```bash